About Cornelius

 Cornelius Climatus (b.
 1972, Copenhagen) is a Danish-American artist and writer who grapples with the preservation of authentic subjectivity in an age of commodification and digital abstraction.
 Echoing his distant relative Søren Kierkegaard’s dictum that “subjectivity is truth,” Cornelius explores how this principle can survive in our increasingly digitized world.

-Based on California’s Central Coast, Cornelius draws inspiration from his Scandinavian roots and extensive travels through South America and Asia.
+Cornelius currently lives along California’s Central Coast – being close to the ocean is important to him.
+He draws inspiration from his Scandinavian roots and extensive travels through South America and Asia.
 He has developed a deep appreciation for diverse cultures.
 Environmental concerns, particularly climate change, figure prominently in his work.
-His work demonstrates a deep engagement with both European intellectual traditions and contemporary global dialogue, reflecting a complex academic background in literature, philosophy, and mathematics.
-His philosophical grounding combines an appreciation for ancient philosophy’s clarity with select aspects of contemporary European thought.
-He advises young people to study mathematics for its ability to provide “the satisfaction of truth.“
+His work also demonstrates a deep engagement with both European intellectual traditions and contemporary global dialogue, reflecting a complex academic background in literature, philosophy, and mathematics.
+He appreciates the clarity in ancient philosophy, but prefers literature and poetry, and the systematic questioning of truth claims in contemporary European thought.
+He advises young people to study mathematics for its ability to provide “the satisfaction of truth.

 Cornelius’ creative process mirrors his philosophy, alternating between periods of intense collaboration and solitary retreats into nature.
 This rhythm informs both his artistic output and his engagement with humanitarian causes, including Amnesty International, Doctors Without Borders, and Greenpeace.
 Ultimately, Cornelius’ work offers a nuanced perspective on navigating the complexities of modern existence, suggesting that authentic subjectivity remains possible through a commitment to direct human connection, environmental stewardship, and a carefully considered resistance to the homogenizing forces of contemporary culture.